 Doctoral students will be supported and directed in their research regarding how to intentionally and more fully integrate relevant aspects of Christian spiritual formation and student development theory in developing and leading campus programming and facilitating mentoring relationships.

-Get to Know Cohort Mentor Rev. Dr. Steve Beers
+Get to Know Cohort Mentor Rev. Dr. Stephen Beers

 Steve has worked in higher education for four decades.
 His campus work has included roles in residential life, campus ministries, as an associate professor, and in senior leadership.
 In addition to his institutional roles, he has served as president of the Association for Christians in Student Development (ACSD) and as a Senior Fellow of the Council for Christian Colleges and Universities (CCCU).
 Steve recently completed a semester as an interim vice president for student life at a Christian college in Lithuania.
 He is ordained in the Anglican Church of North America as a vocational deacon and currently serves as a higher educational consultant.